BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 1. Parameter 1: A value that can be evaluated as either True or False.

-Returns “True” if the specified input parameter evaluates to False; “False” otherwise.
+Returns True if the specified input parameter evaluates to False; False otherwise.

 Advance Logical OR Functoid

-Use the Advance Logical OR functoid to return the logical OR of input parameters.
+Use the Advanced Logical OR functoid to return the logical OR of input parameters.
 The input parameters have to be Boolean or numeric.
 It determines whether any of the specified input parameters are true.

 Parameters